liborty/rstats/README.md

 is the point (generally non member), which minimises the sum of distances to all member points.
 This is the one we want.
 It is much less susceptible to outliers than the centroid.
 In addition, unlike quasi median, `gm` is rotation independent.

 * `medoid`
 is the member of the set with the least sum of distances to all other members.
-Equivalently, the member which is the nearest to the `gm` (with the minimum radius).
+Equivalently, the member which is the nearest to the `gm` (has the minimum radius).

 * `outlier`
 is the member of the set with the greatest sum of distances to all other members.
-Equivalently, it is the point furthest from the `gm` (with the maximum radius).
+Equivalently, it is the point furthest from the `gm` (has the maximum radius).

 * `outer hull` is a subset of zero median points **p**, such that no other points lie outside the normal plane through **p**.
 The points that do not satisfy this condition are called the `internal` points.

 * `inner hull or core` is a subset of zero median points **p**, that do not lie outside the normal plane of any other point.
 Note that in a highly dimensional space up to all points may belong to both the inner and the outer hulls (as, for example, for a hypersphere).

-* `mahalanobis distance` is a weighted distance, where the weights are derived from the axis of variation of the `nd` data points cloud.
-Thus distances in the directions in which there are few points are penalised (increased) and vice versa.
+* `mahalanobis distance` is a scaled distance, where the scaling is derived from the axis of covariance of the `nd` data points cloud.
+Distances in the directions in which there are few points are increased and distances in the directions of significant covariances are decreased.
 Efficient Cholesky-Banachiewicz singular (eigen) value decomposition is used.
 Our `cholesky` method decomposes the covariance or comediance positive definite triangular matrix S into a product of two triangular matrices: S = LL'.
 For more details, see the comments in the source code.

 * `householder's decomposition`
-in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition do not hold, this is the next best (QR) decomposition method.
-Implemented here with out memory efficient `TriangMat` struct.
+in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition does not hold, this is the next best (QR) decomposition method.
+Implemented here with our memory efficient `TriangMat` struct.

 ## Implementation

 The main constituent parts of Rstats are its traits.
-The selection of traits (to `use`) is primarily determined by the types of objects handled.
-These are mostly vectors of arbitrary length/dimensionality (`d`).
+The different traits are determined by the types of objects to be handled.
+The objects are mostly vectors of arbitrary length/dimensionality (`d`).
 The main traits are implementing methods applicable to:

 * `Stats`: a single vector (of numbers),
-* `Vecg`: methods (of vector algebra) operating on two vectors, e.g. scalar product
+* `Vecg`: methods operating on two vectors, e.g. scalar product,
-* `Vecu8`: some specialized methods for end-type `u8`
+* `Vecu8`: some methods specialized for end-type `u8`,
-* `MutVecg`: some of the above methods, mutating self
+* `MutVecg`: some of the above methods, mutating self,
-* `VecVec`: methods operating on n vectors,
+* `VecVec`: methods operating on n vectors (rows of numbers),
-* `VecVecg`: methods for n vectors, plus another generic argument, e.g. vector of weights.
+* `VecVecg`: methods for n vectors, plus another generic argument, e.g. a vector of weights.

-In other words, the traits and their methods operate on arguments of their required categories.
-In classical statistical terminology, the main categories correspond to the number of 'random variables'.
+The traits and their methods operate on arguments of their required categories.
+In classical statistical parlance, the main categories correspond to the number of 'random variables'.

 **`Vec<Vec<T>>`** type is used for rectangular matrices (could also have irregular rows).

 **`struct TriangMat`** is used for symmetric / antisymmetric / transposed / triangular matrices.
-All TriangMat(s) store only n*(n+1)/2 items instead of n*n, thus saving significant amounts of memory.
-Plus their transposed versions only set up a flag that is interpreted by software, instead of unnecessarily rewriting the whole matrix.
+All TriangMat(s) store only n*(n+1)/2 items in a single flat vector, instead of n*n, thus saving significant amounts of memory.
+Plus their transposed versions only set up a flag '`kind`' that is interpreted by software, instead of unnecessarily rewriting the whole matrix.
 Thus saving some processing as well.
-All this is put to a good use in our implementation of the Householder matrix decomposition method.
+All this is put to a good use in our implementation of the matrix decomposition methods.

 The vectors' end types (of the actual data) are mostly generic: usually some numeric type.
 End type `f64` is mostly used for the computed results.

 ## Errors

-`Rstats` crate produces custom errors `RError`:
+`Rstats` crate produces custom error `RError`:

 ```rust
 pub enum RError<T> where T:Sized+Debug {